What is the probability of mutation?

 Rhesus blood conflict between mother and child

-Placenta and circulation
+Placenta and blood circulation

 Serums for transfusion

 Because the baby's own Rh+ red blood cells will be replaced with negative ones, the mother's antigens and antibodies do not require additional red blood cells.
-Later Rh-blood will be replaced naturally as the child's body gradually produces its own Rh+ red blood cells.
+Later, Rh- blood will be replaced naturally, as the child’s body gradually produces its own Rh+ red blood cells.

 Signs of conflict with AB0

 Attention!
-The Rh factor is an indicator of the antigen that is contained on the surface of red blood cells.
+Rh factor is an indicator of the antigen that is contained on the surface of red blood cells.

 How can the Rh factor affect?